-This Fact File gives guidance to organisations and individuals who engage in the disposal of end-of-life water-based fire extinguishers.
+This Fact File gives guidance to organisations and individuals who engage in the maintenance of water-based fire extinguishers.
 It covers the applicable legislation, and advice on handling the contents of each type of extinguisher.
 Some of the chemicals have negative long-term effects on human health and the environment, known as Persistent Organic Pollutants (POPs).

-Transfer of this waste from end-user sites to the point of disposal is regulated.
-For the purposes of this guidance, it is assumed the extinguisher content has reached its point of disposal and a decision must be made on how to dispose of it in such a way that pollutants are prevented from entering the water system.
+For the purposes of this guidance, it is assumed the extinguisher is in service and a decision must be made on how to do so in such a way that pollutants are prevented from entering the water system.
+The actions are those called up in BS5306-3 and are: Commissioning, Basic Service, Extended Service, Recharge and Condemning.